Athena-Robotics/.github/profile/README.md

 # Athena

- We are a robotics team in New Zealand competing in the lightweight league of the [Robocup Junior](https://junior.robocup.org/) soccer robot competition.
+ We're a New Zealand based robotics team competing in the lightweight division of [Robocup Junior](https://junior.robocup.org/) Soccer.

  </dev>